oye-san7osh/dockerized-API/README.md

 - Gender
 - Slug-based Retrieval

-This project is beginner-friendly and demonstrates how to build CRUD APIs with **DRF, pagination, filtering, and slug-based URLs.**
+This project is beginner-friendly and demonstrates how to build CRUD APIs with **DRF, pagination, filtering, and slug-based URLs.** & totally based on Function Based Views.

 ---